 To become a registered Vision Rehabilitation Specialist or Qualified Habilitation Specialist, a registrant must be able to provide proof that they have qualified with a defined and specified qualification.

 All routes are at minimum UK Quality Assurance Agency (QAA level 5) for rehabilitation and level 6 for habilitation.

 Courses at level 5 are of usually of 24 month's duration.

 Courses at level 6 are at either 12 months or 24 months depending on the way the course is delivered.

-RWPN recognises the following qualifications as entitlement to practice as a Vision Rehabilitation Worker: Honours Degree in Rehabilitation Studies (visual impairment); Foundation Degree in Rehabilitation Studies; Diploma in Higher Education in Rehabilitation Studies; BTEC Professional Diploma in Rehabilitation Studies (Visual Impairment) Level 5; Graduate Diploma in Low Vision Rehabilitation; Original Certificate in Rehabilitation Work; Combined Mobility Officer and Technical Officer Certificate.
+RWPN recognises the following qualifications as entitlement to practise as a Vision Rehabilitation Worker: Honours Degree in Rehabilitation Studies (visual impairment); Foundation Degree in Rehabilitation Studies; apprenticeship standard ST0431 Rehabilitation Worker (Visual Impairment) (via evidence of successful End Point Assessment); Diploma in Higher Education in Rehabilitation Studies; BTEC Professional Diploma in Rehabilitation Studies (Visual Impairment) Level 5; Graduate Diploma in Low Vision Rehabilitation; Original Certificate in Rehabilitation Work; Combined Mobility Officer and Technical Officer Certificate;